Important Types of Content to Reach Google Position Zero

 Lists, tables, and text that compare two or more items create great, citational content.
 Finding topics is easy to reach.
 You can write about the pros and cons, link-building tools, differences, and the like.
 This type of content is often easier to format because it is easily tabular.

 Your users and Google love to see price analysis.
-Cost segregation is also significant for scoring highlights.
+Cost segregation is also significant for highlighting key points.
 An excellent way to use this content is to help your users compare the cost and features of your products and services with those of your competitors.

 Severe fluctuations